-Median Employee total annual compensation \$ 99,429 Jeffery S. Davis (PEO) total annual compensation \$ 5,573,320 Ratio of PEO to Median Employee compensation 56.1:1.0
+Median Employee total annual compensation \$ 68,944 Jeffery S. Davis (PEO) total annual compensation \$ 6,997,941 Ratio of PEO to Median Employee compensation 101.5 : 1.0

-In determining the median employee, a listing was prepared of all employees as of October 1, 2020.
-The Company excluded employees from the United Kingdom, Canada, and Serbia (a total of 94 employees), as they comprised less than 5% of total employees.
-The Company also excluded employees from its June 2020 acquisition of Productora de Software S.A.S. in Colombia, which had 607 employees as of October 1, 2020.
-The Company determined the median employee using gross annual pay for the twelve months ended October 1, 2020 per its payroll records, including stock compensation.
-The Company annualized the compensation of employees that were hired during the twelve month period ended October 1, 2020.
-As of October 1, 2020, the Company employed a total of 4,142 persons worldwide.
-Excluding the 701 employees from the United
+In determining the median employee, a listing was prepared for all employees as of December 31, 2021.
+In the current year, the Company changed the determination date from October 1 (the date we used in 2020) to December 31 to align with our fiscal year-end and included the employees from the acquisition of Productora de Software S.A.S. ("PSL"), which closed on June 17, 2020.
+The Company excluded employees from the United Kingdom, Canada, and Serbia (a total of 84 employees), as they comprised less than 5% of total employees.
+The Company also excluded employees from its September 2021 acquisition of Talos LLC, Talos Digital LLC, Talos Digital SAS, and TCOMM SAS (collectively, "Talos"), which had 129 employees as of December 31, 2021, and its October 2021 acquisition of Izmul S.A. and its subsidiaries ("Overactive"), which had 617 employees as of December 31, 2021.
+The Company determined the median employee using gross annual pay for the twelve months ended December 31, 2021 per its payroll records, including stock compensation.
+The Company annualized the compensation of employees that were hired during the twelve-month period ended December 31, 2021.
+As of December 31, 2021, the Company employed a total of 6,079 persons worldwide.
+Excluding the 830 employees from the United Kingdom, Canada, Serbia, and the 2021 acquisitions of Talos and Overactive, as of December 31, 2021, the Company employed 5,249 persons in the United States, Latin America, India, and China.